Primary Key Points

-The MIND diet is a dietary pattern that combines elements of the Mediterranean diet and the DASH diet to promote brain health and reduce the risk of cognitive decline and Alzheimer’s disease.
+The MIND Diet and Cognitive Health: The MIND diet combines elements of the Mediterranean and DASH diets to promote brain health.
+It aims to reduce the risk of cognitive decline and Alzheimer's disease by emphasizing whole grains, leafy greens, berries, nuts, beans, and fish.

 What is The MIND Diet?